Originally published in Tablets & Capsules Magazine

 Today, most tablet coatings are aqueous, but many pharmaceutical manufacturing operations still use VOCs such as ethanol and isopropyl alcohol (IPA).
 This includes the manufacture of active pharmaceutical ingredients (APIs) that are dissolved in VOCs and then spray-dried to create an amorphous solid or granules.
 Most of these processes are batch operations, and that leads to significant and nonlinear VOC concentrations in their exhaust.
 In fact, the VOC concentration often exceeds the lower explosive limit (LEL) by 100 percent.
 In the presence of an ignition source and sufficient oxygen, these process exhausts—if not mitigated—will lead to an explosion.

-Figure 1 below tracks the emissions and LEL concentration of the exhaust from a fully loaded tray dryer that were measured after heat was applied to drive off the VOCs.
+Figure 1 below tracks the emissions and LEL concentration of the exhaust from a fully loaded tray dryer that was measured after heat was applied to drive off the VOCs.
 Approximately 30 seconds after heat was applied, the IPA concentration peaked at approximately 250 percent of LEL.
 If this stream was delivered straight to an oxidizer operating at high temperature, there would be an explosion.
 About 8 minutes after spiking, the VOC concentration decreased to approximately 25 percent of LEL, which is the acceptance limit of most standard equipment that treat VOCs using catalytic or thermal oxidation.

 Fluid-bed processors can generate the same peaks, as Figure 2 shows.
 In this case, the processor’s inlet air temperature is 40°C for 20 minutes and then remains at 45°C until the end of the production run.
 Following the initial product transfer into the fluid-bed dryer, the exhaust concentration reached an initial peak concentration of approximately 370 percent of LEL.
 Approximately 6 minutes later, a second VOC spike occurred after the process bowl was scraped.
 This second spike resulted in a peak concentration of about 200 percent of LEL.
 These exhaust concentrations, with an ignition source and sufficient oxygen, would result in an explosion.